 The Authority's fiscal year end is November 30 and each of the Contracting Party's fiscal year end is September 30.
-Accordingly, each Contracting Party must provide its updated financial information and operating data by March 31 in each year and its audited financial statements (or unaudited financial statements if its audited financial statements are not available) by September 30 in each year.
-The Authority must provide its audited financial statement (or unaudited financial statements if its audited financial statements are not available) by May 31 in each year, unless any Contracting Party or the Authority, as applicable, changes its fiscal year.
+Accordingly, each Contracting Party must provide its updated financial information and operating data by March 31 in each year and its audited financial statements (or unaudited financial statements if its audited financial statements are not available) by September 30 in each year, unless any Contracting Party changes its fiscal year.
+The Authority must provide its audited financial statement (or unaudited financial statements if its audited financial statements are not available) by May 31 in each year, unless the Authority changes its fiscal year.
 If any Contracting Party or the Authority change their fiscal year, such Contracting Party or the Authority, as applicable, will notify the MSRB of the change.